TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/60 - 1 Peter/1 Peter 4/1 Peter 4.17.md

 ---

-For the time [is come] for judgment to begin at the house of God: and if [it begin] first at us, what [shall be] the end of them that obey not the gospel of God?
+For the time has come for judgment to begin with the household of God.
+If it begins first with us, what will happen to those who don't obey the Good News of God?